Brown Dog affair: Trial

 The trial opened at the Old Bailey on 11 November 1903 before Lord Alverstone, the Lord Chief Justice, and lasted four days, closing on 18 November.
 There were queues 30 yards long outside the courthouse.
 Bayliss's barrister, Rufus Isaacs, called Starling as his first witness.
 Starling admitted that he had broken the law by using the dog twice, but said that he had done so to avoid sacrificing two dogs.
-Bayliss testified that the dog had been given one-and-a-half grains of morphia earlier in the day, then six ounces of alcohol, chloroform and ether, delivered from an ante room to a tube connected to the dog's trachea.
+Bayliss testified that the dog had been given one-and-a-half grains of morphia earlier in the day, then six ounces of alcohol, chloroform and ether, delivered from an anteroom to a tube connected to the dog's trachea.
 The tubes were fragile, he said, and had the dog been struggling they would have broken.

-A veterinarian, Alfred Sewell, said the system Bayliss was using was unlikely to be adequate, but other witnesses, including Frederick Hobday of the Royal Veterinary College, disagreed; there was even a claim that Bayliss had used too much anaesthesia, which is why the dog had failed to respond to the electrical stimulation.
-According to Bayliss, the dog had been suffering from chorea, a disease that causes involuntary spasm, and that any movement reported by Lind af Hageby and Schartau had not been purposive.
+A veterinarian, Alfred Sewell, said the system Bayliss was using was unlikely to be adequate.
+Other witnesses, including Frederick Hobday of the Royal Veterinary College, disagreed; there was even a claim that Bayliss had used too much anaesthesia, which is why the dog had failed to respond to the electrical stimulation.
+According to Bayliss, the dog had been suffering from chorea, a disease that causes involuntary spasm, and any movement reported by Lind af Hageby and Schartau had not been purposive.
 Four students, three women and a man, testified that the dog had seemed unconscious.

 Coleridge's barrister, John Lawson Walton, called Lind af Hageby and Schartau.
 They repeated they had been the first students to arrive and had been left alone with the dog for about two minutes.
 They had observed scars from the previous operations and an incision in the neck where two tubes had been placed.
 They had not smelled the anaesthetic and had not seen any apparatus delivering it.
 They said, Mason wrote, that the dog had arched his back and jerked his legs in what they regarded as an effort to escape.
 When the experiment began the dog continued to "upheave its abdomen" and tremble, they said, movements they regarded as "violent and purposeful".

-Bayliss's lawyer criticized Coleridge for having accepted the women's statements without seeking corroboration, and for speaking about the issue publicly without first approaching Bayliss, despite knowing that doing so could lead to litigation.
+Bayliss's lawyer criticised Coleridge for having accepted the women's statements without seeking corroboration, and for speaking about the issue publicly without first approaching Bayliss, despite knowing that doing so could lead to litigation.
 Coleridge replied that he had not sought verification because he knew the claims would be denied, and that he continued to regard the women's statement as true.
 The Times wrote of his testimony: "The Defendant, when placed in the witness box, did as much damage to his own case as the time at his disposal for the purpose would allow."